gitlabhq/gitlabhq/doc/ci/yaml/README.md

 ### only and except (complex)

 > Introduced in GitLab 10.0
+> This an _alpha_ feature, and it it subject to change at any time without prior notice!

 Since GitLab 10.0 it is possible to define a complex only/except job policy configuration.